-48. In the present matter, there is only a clause requiring amicable discussion before invoking remedies.
+45. In the present matter, there is only a clause requiring amicable discussion before invoking remedies.
 Such a clause is directory at best, and cannot override or defeat the statutory right of the Complainant to approach this Authority under the RE(R&D) Act.
 Accordingly, this Authority has no hesitation in holding that the Complainant is well within its rights to approach this forum without being first compelled to pursue an amicable settlement under the Agreement.
 The objection of the Respondent as to maintainability is therefore rejected.

-Point No. 2: Delay in Possession
+Point No. 2:

-49. The Complainant has sought relief on the ground that there has been an inordinate delay in handing over of possession of the subject flat.
+46. The Complainant has sought relief on the ground that there has been an inordinate delay in handing over possession of the subject flat, despite timely payments of approximately 90% of the total sale consideration, causing significant financial and emotional distress.

-50. It is the case of the Complainants that the Agreement of Sale on 19th June 2021, executed between the parties, clearly stipulated that possession of the subject flat would be handed over by 31.08.2023, with a grace period of six months, ending on 28.02.2024.
-The Respondent has failed to hand over possession even as on date.
-Further, although the project was registered with TG RERA up to February 2025 and later extended until February 2026, the project remains incomplete.
+It is the case of the Complainant that the Agreement of Sale dated 22.04.2022 clearly stipulated that possession of the subject flat would be handed over by 31.08.2024, with a grace period of six months, ending on 28.02.2025.
+The Respondent has failed to hand over possession even as of February 2025.
+Further, although the project was registered with TG RERA up to February 2025 and later extended until 07.02.2026, the project remains incomplete, with construction progress stalled at approximately 85% as per the Complainant's submission, with key aspects such as interior finishing, common amenities, and supporting infrastructure remaining unfinished.
+The Complainant submits that the Respondent has issued multiple revised handover schedules without providing valid justification or a clear roadmap for completion.